|

 There is also a small museum inside the Arc de Triomphe that provides a lot of fascinating

-facts on its history and the construction of
+facts on its history and the construction,

 Also, because of where this historical landmark in Paris